elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/07/kernel-networking.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/07/kernel-networking.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/07/kernel-networking.png" alt="kernel networking RHCSA and RHCE Chapter 10   The Kernel" width="821" height="221" class="alignnone size-full wp-image-9163" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >
 > **2.1 NIC and Device Driver Processing**
 > The NIC and its device driver perform the layer 1 and 2 functions of the OSI 7-layer network model: packets are received and transformed from raw physical signals, and placed into system memory, ready for higher layer processing.
-The Linux kernel uses a structure sk&#95;buff to hold any single packet up to the MTU (Maximum Transfer Unit) of the network.
+The Linux kernel uses a structure sk_buff to hold any single packet up to the MTU (Maximum Transfer Unit) of the network.
 The device driver maintains a “ring” of these packet buffers, known as a “ring buffer”, for packet reception (and a separate ring for transmission).
 A ring buffer consists of a device- and driver-dependent number of packet descriptors.
-To be able to receive a packet, a packet descriptor should be in “ready” state, which means it has been initialized and pre-allocated with an empty sk&#95;buff which has been memory-mapped into address space accessible by the NIC over the system I/O bus.
-When a packet comes, one of the ready packet descriptors in the receive ring will be used, the packet will be transferred by DMA into the pre-allocated sk&#95;buff, and the descriptor will be marked as used.
-A used packet descriptor should be reinitialized and refilled with an empty sk&#95;buff as soon as possible for further incoming packets.
+To be able to receive a packet, a packet descriptor should be in “ready” state, which means it has been initialized and pre-allocated with an empty sk_buff which has been memory-mapped into address space accessible by the NIC over the system I/O bus.
+When a packet comes, one of the ready packet descriptors in the receive ring will be used, the packet will be transferred by DMA into the pre-allocated sk_buff, and the descriptor will be marked as used.
+A used packet descriptor should be reinitialized and refilled with an empty sk_buff as soon as possible for further incoming packets.
 If a packet arrives and there is no ready packet descriptor in the receive ring, it will be discarded.
 Once a packet is transferred into the main memory, during subsequent processing in the network stack, the packet remains at the same kernel memory location.
 >
 > Figure 2 shows a general packet receiving process at NIC and device driver level.
 When a packet is received, it is transferred into main memory and an interrupt is raised only after the packet is accessible to the kernel.
 When CPU responds to the interrupt, the driver’s interrupt handler is called, within which the
 >